-III.
-Data
+8.3 Data

-III.A.
-Main Analysis Data
+8.3.1 Main Analysis Data

-Our main source of institutional data for this study is IPEDS, which contains institution-level information on enrollment, posted tuition prices, revenues, expenditures and educational resources for all U.S. postsecondary institutions that distribute Federal Title IV financial aid (Pell grants and Stafford loans).
-We collected IPEDS data at the institution-year level for years 1990-2013.
-Our analysis is mostly restricted to years 2000-2013, which provides several years in which online degree programs prevalence was low and also insulates us from biases related to many changes in how IPEDS measures core variables of interest in the 1990s.
-Using 2000 as our base year allows us to obtain market concentrations that are not affected by online degree programs, but that are recent enough to accurately reflect market power in later years.
+Our main source of institutional data for this study is IPEDS, which contains institution-level information on enrollment, posted tuition prices, revenues, expenditures, and educational resources for all US postsecondary institutions that distribute federal Title IV financial aid (Pell Grants and Stafford Loans).
+We collected IPEDS data at the institution-year level for years 1990-2013.5 Our analysis is mostly restricted to the years 2000-2013, which provides several years in which online degree program prevalence was low and also insulates us from biases related to many changes in how IPEDS measures core variables of interest in the 1990s.
+Using 2000 as our base year allows us to obtain market concentrations that are not affected by online degree programs but that are recent enough to accurately reflect market power in later years.

-It is important to distinguish selective from nonselective institutions in our context because selective schools are much more geographically integrated, which means they have considerably less market power (Hoxby 2009, 2014).
-In 2000, 44.3 percent of first-time freshmen in selective four-year institutions were from out-of-state, compared to only 15.2 percent in less selective four-year publics and 7.5 percent in community colleges.
-Additionally, most online programs are open enrollment - very few practice selective admissions.6 As a result, schools that have selective admissions policies are unlikely to be in direct competition with online degree programs.
-We therefore focus on less- and non-selective institutions that serve highly local markets, which we define as any institution that has a rating of Most Competitive, Highly Competitive or Very Competitive according to the 2009 Barron's Profile of American Colleges.
+It is important to distinguish selective from nonselective institutions in our context because selective schools are much more geographically integrated, which means they have considerably less geographic market power (Hoxby 2009, 2014).
+In 2000, 44.3 percent of first-time freshmen in selective four-year institutions were from out of state, compared to only 15.2 percent in less-selective four-year public schools and 7.5 percent in community colleges.
+Additionally, most online programs are open enrollment-very few practice selective admissions.6 As a result, schools that have selective admissions policies are unlikely to be in direct competition with online degree programs.
+We therefore focus on less selective and nonselective institutions that serve highly local markets, which we define as any institution that has a rating of Most Competitive, Highly Competitive, or Very Competitive according to the 2009 Barron's Profile of American Colleges.